cakama3a/GPDL/README.md

 5. The program calculates the time difference between the action (step 1) and the received signal (step 3).
 6. The cycle performs 2000 tests to obtain accurate results.

+**Where to Get GPDL Tester**
+1. DIY Option: Follow the instructions in this guide to build your own GPDL Tester.
+Customize and learn as you build.
+2. Pre-Made Version: Order a ready-to-use tester made by John Punch: https://ko-fi.com/s/850c1c4771

+By choosing the pre-made option, you're contributing to the ongoing development and improvement of the GPDL Tester project.

 ![image](https://github.com/user-attachments/assets/2f5dc737-cd30-4101-bacd-b26d53251c3e)

 **Preparing for testing**